 Dravet Syndrome Foundation, Inc.

-Results: To date, DSF has awarded over $1M in Dravet-specific research grants, more than any other nonprofit organization.
+To date, DSF has awarded over $2M in Dravet-specific research grants, more than any other nonprofit organization, and over $80K in patient assistance grants.
 Even though research might not move as quickly as we as parents would like to see, we don't want lack of funding to be slowing down the process.

 Filter Reviews by Role